-&lt;sup>1All shares held for control reasons, such as government stakes or family holdings, are also not part of the market benchmark definition.
-A further reduction of the "investable" part of the market might result from investor concerns about governance (Leuz, Lins, and Warnock, 2009).
+1 All shares held for control reasons, such as government stakes or family holdings, are also not part of the market benchmark definition.
+A further reduction of the "investable" part of the market might result from investor concerns about governance (Leuz, Lins, and Warnock 2009).

-&lt;sup>2For simplicity, I assume here that the index investors and the optimizing portfolio investors are distinct groups and that investors fall into either of the two groups.
+2 For simplicity, I assume here that the index investors and the optimizing portfolio investors are distinct groups and that investors fall into either of the two groups.

-&lt;sup>3MSCI weight changes were determined by a stock's "free float" relative to its market capitalization - a ratio mostly influenced by strategic, long-term family and/or state ownership in a stock.
-The latter variables are not endogenous at the business cycle frequency for which risk factors are constructed.
-Also, empirical asset pricing has not yet documented significant linkages between risk factors and equity ownership structure.
-The latter is different from shareholder rights, which Gompers, Ishii, and Metrick (2003) find related to excess performance in the 1990s in an international sample of 1500 large stocks.
+3 MSCI weight changes were determined by a stock's "free float" relative to its market capitalization-a ratio influenced mostly by strategic, long-term family and/or state ownership in a stock.
+The latter variables are not